Ankaa3908/intexgral/README.md

 ## Files

-The bundle contains the files:
+The bundle contains the following files:
 ```
 README.md               This file.
 intexgral.sty           The package itself.